-For the more energetic, each day after breakfast there is the option of a morning bush walk, which is in ENGLISH only.
-The walk is an opportunity to experience the bushveld at close quarters.
-All walking safaris are led by qualified rangers.
-They will explain the animal tracks and what animals passed through during the night, in addition to the sophistication of termite mounds and other interesting facets of the bush that go unnoticed on game drives.
+Morning Bush Walks: For the more energetic, each day after breakfast there is the option of a *morning bush walk, which is in ENGLISH only.
+The walk is weather and safari guide permitting.
+Walks are led by qualified guides who will introduce you to the wild from a unique angle.

-Umkumbe is located in an area of South Africa that is beautiful all year round.
-The winter months (May to September) are coldest in June and July with bottom temperatures of 5°C at night; however average daytime temperatures are around 24°C.
+Umkumbe is located in an area of South Africa that makes for a great year round safari experience.
+The winter months (May to September) are coldest in June and July with temperatures averaging at 5°C at night; however average daytime temperatures are around 24°C.